 - How will you prioritize writing during the mentorship period, and how will the mentorship fit into your schedule?

-B. A writing sample of the work-in-progress of up to 10 pages (double-spaced for prose; single-spaced for poetry; in 12-pt Times New Roman or Arial font).
+B. Writing sample of the work-in-progress of up to 10 pages (double-spaced for prose; single-spaced for poetry; in 12-pt Times New Roman or Arial font).
 Shorter samples are accepted, but we recommend taking advantage of the full 10 pages.
 Poetry samples may use others fonts only if typeface is integral to the project.

 3. Assessment Process